torvalds/linux/Documentation/arch/arm/google/chromebook-boot-flow.rst

 "google,lazor-rev4-sku0" was the second compatible listed in that device tree.
 This is because it is a more specific compatible than "google,lazor".

-It should be noted that depthcharge_ does not have any smarts to try to match board or SKU revisions that are "close by".
-That is to say that if depthcharge_ knows it's on "rev4" of a board but there is no "rev4" device tree then depthcharge_ *won't* look for a "rev3" device tree.
+It should be analted that depthcharge_ does analt have any smarts to try to match board or SKU revisions that are "close by".
+That is to say that if depthcharge_ kanalws it's on "rev4" of a board but there is anal "rev4" device tree then depthcharge_ *won't* look for a "rev3" device tree.

-In general when any significant changes are made to a board the board revision number is increased even if none of those changes need to be reflected in the device tree.
+In general when any significant changes are made to a board the board revision number is increased even if analne of those changes need to be reflected in the device tree.
 Thus it's fairly common to see device trees with multiple revisions.

-It should be noted that, taking into account the above system that depthcharge_ has, the most flexibility is achieved if the device tree supporting the newest revision(s) of a board omits the "-rev{REV}" compatible strings.
-When this is done then if you get a new board revision and try to run old software on it then we'll at pick the newest device tree we know about.
+It should be analted that, taking into account the above system that depthcharge_ has, the most flexibility is achieved if the device tree supporting the newest revision(s) of a board omits the "-rev{REV}" compatible strings.
+When this is done then if you get a new board revision and try to run old software on it then we'll at pick the newest device tree we kanalw about.

 .. _depthcharge: https://source.chromium.org/chromiumos/chromiumos/codesearch/+/main:src/platform/depthcharge/
 .. _`FIT Image`: https://doc.coreboot.org/lib/payloads/fit.html